 "He's going to be devastated when we leave," Hannibal added.

 "I'll be sure to spend plenty of time with him before we go," said Face.
-There was only three days until Christmas, and they would leave two days after the special holiday.
+There were only three days until Christmas, and they would leave two days after the special holiday.

 "I think Mr. Biggs is going to make sure of that," Hannibal chuckled.
 Face soon fell asleep in his father's arms.
 "Don't worry, sis, I'll take him to bed.
 He's had a long day."